Bobby Okereke

-Robert Nnanna Okereke (/oʊkərəˈkeɪ/ oh-kər-ə-KAY; born July 29, 1996) is an American football linebacker for the New York Giants of the National Football League (NFL).
-He played college football at Stanford and was drafted by the Indianapolis Colts in the third round of the 2019 NFL Draft.
+Robert Nnanna Okereke (/oʊkərəˈkeɪ/ oh-kər-ə-KAY; born July 29, 1996) is an American professional football linebacker for the New York Giants of the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected by the Indianapolis Colts in the third round of the 2019 NFL draft.

-Early years
+Early life

 Okereke was born in Santa Ana, California to parents who emigrated from Nigeria.
 He attended and played high school football at Foothill High School.